 Would you like to speak with an attorney who can help you through these steps?
 Start here:

-Is there anything else I need to know to transfer my business to a trust?
+Is there anything else I need to know to transfer my business into a trust?

 Before you begin signing deeds, titles, and checks over to a trust, there are a few key points that you should consider:

 You must take steps to transfer personal property to a trust.

 Transferring property to a trust typically involves signing over a title or deed, transferring cash to an account owned by the trust, or transferring stock certificates to the trust.

 Most other forms of assets, including furniture, tools, computers, books, and artwork, won't have a title.
 To include these assets in your trust, you'll need to prepare what is known as an “assignment.”

 Using a legal document called Assignment of Property, your attorney can formally document the personal property you intend to have transferred to your trust.